 Its servers in countries like Japan and Hong Kong, signal to the fact that 12VPN intends to offer Chinese customers with faster speeds due to closer server proximity.

 The other server locations are conventional i.e. focused mostly on North America and Europe.
 One great surprise here was that 12VPN offers Turkey as a server location which can allow for Middle Eastern customers to get a better experience.
 This server will also facilitate users from Eastern Europe as Turkey is closer to such countries.

-One major disappointment here was that 12VPN was not good with unblocking Netflix US with the VPN only going through just 2 times in 23 attempts which is not according to standards.
+One major disappointment here was that 12VPN was not the best VPN for Netflix USA with the VPN only going through just 2 times in 23 attempts which is not according to standards.

 12VPN’s Pricing Plan Review

 This provider generally offers three types of plans and their details are as follows: